mattdvhope/city-front/README.md

 For an overview of the project structure please refer to the [Gatsby documentation - Building with Components](https://www.gatsbyjs.org/docs/building-with-components/).

+# Note
+Make sure to use mdbreact, version "4.8.2" -- not later versions!!

 ## Install

 Make sure that you have the Gatsby CLI program installed: